 Wildlife Refuge Night Tour

-Monteverde's Cloud Forest Reserve offers unique wildlife experiences day and night.
+The Children's Eternal Forest offers unique wildlife experiences day and night.
 Enjoy a night hike tour when many nocturnal animals wake to wander through the forest.
 You may observe creatures, such as sloths, armadillos, and kinkajous, plus agoutis, porcupines, gray foxes, tarantulas, and frogs.
 Read More

 Monteverde is well-rounded with its experiences.
 Besides idyllic rainforests and a few adventures, you can also enjoy some cultural moments.
 Learn about the country's crops, including coffee, chocolate, and sugar cane, with visits to local plantations and horseback rides through agricultural heartlands.